yodarango/CDN/README.md

 ## Dev

-- If editing or adding any files under `src/CSS` run `src/utils/main.go` to execute all the compilation.
-Notice that this only minifies and bundles `.css` files for now.
-As that is the only thing being served.
-- Make sure to run all bundling and minification locally before sending to the VPS.
-It is much faster.

-## Usage

-Simple call the file you would like to be served at the root of the path with the search param `?file=<file>`
+- Simply run `go run main.go` and all the magic should happen ✨
+- all static files to be served can be scp'd from the `src/dist` dir by running the command `send_dist_to_remote.sh`.
+This is the file served by nginx
+- **THIS IS NOT A SERVER OR APP** It is only a minifying, bundling, and asset-builder for the files to be served